mrwrongwrongwrong/mrwrongwrongwrong/README.md

-- 👋 Hi, I’m a mundane person.
-I love coding and thinking in a mathematical way.
+- 👋 Hi, Welcome to Y's Page.
+I love coding and thinking in a rigorous way.
 - 👀 I’m interested in doing boring but meaningful things.
+Again, I love coding.
-- 🌱 I’m currently learning PL.
+- 🌱 I’m currently doing research PL.
+I love PL.
 - 💞️ I’m looking to collaborate on Compiler projects.
+I love doing projects.
 - 📫 How to reach me: sending email to my school email.

 <!---